javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 apx init --nix
 ```

 This will show this dialog before running the installation.
-Just press the `Y` key.
+Just press the `Y` key (yes option).

 ```bash
 This will create a '.nix' folder in your home directory and set up some SystemD units to mount that folder at /nix before running the installation.
 Confirm 'y' to continue. [y/N]: